tdbianco/starter-hugo-academic/content/post/2021-07-27-introduction-to-developmental-psychology/index.en.md

 -   The larger cultural context where these relationships take place also play a role, and constitute the **macro-system** encompassing all the smaller units

-According to Contextualism, individuals' movements within and between these systems determined the functions and dysfunctions of developing humans.
-Most of all, **social interactions** would play a pivotal role as they would determine the exchange of information, the harmony within a sphere, and the reward for progress[^7].
+According to Contextualism, individuals' movements within and between these circles determined the functions and dysfunctions of developing humans.
+Most of all, **social interactions** would play a pivotal role as they would determine the exchange of information, the harmony within a circle, and the reward for progress[^7].

 [^7]: E. O. Burkholder & M. Peláez, (2000).
 "A behavioral interpretation of Vygotsky's theory of thought, language, and culture". *Behavioral Development Bulletin, 9*(1), 7-9. <http://dx.doi.org/10.1037/h0100530>

 Nowadays, thanks to studies of genetics and quantitative neuroscience, the role of social interactions in directly shaping developmental outcomes has been significantly scaled down.
-Families and schools are seen as **environments**, rather than systems - we easily define a school as its desks, chairs and blackboards, rather than as a network of families.
-However, modern developmental psychology still echoes the idea that the social world is nested - sometimes contradicting the widespread notion that development is *staged/linear* -, and of a correlation between social interactions and development.
+Families and schools are seen as **environments**, rather than circles or systems - we easily define a school as its desks, chairs and blackboards, rather than as a network of families.
+However, modern developmental psychology still echoes the idea that the social world is nested - sometimes contradicting the widespread notion that development is *staged/linear* -, and of a multi-level correlation between social interactions and development.

 Contextualism was deeply relativist - nativist theories on the other hand sought to apply to development the same universal rules of **biology and evolution**[^8].

 [^8]: G. Airenti, (2019), "The Place of Development in the History of Psychology and Cognitive Science", *Frontiers in psychology*, *10*, 895. <https://doi.org/10.3389/fpsyg.2019.00895>

-With technological advancement and better quantitative tools, developmental scientists observed that different developmental processes shared a common feature: the individual's state shifted between **stages of growing complexity**.
+With technological advancement and better quantitative tools, developmental scientists observed that different developmental processes shared a common feature: the individual's state shifted between stages of growing complexity, as if developmental milestones were localised on the steps of an imaginary stairway.

-[**Prenatal development**](https://en.wikipedia.org/wiki/Prenatal_development) has clear biological milestones, and occurs through neatly timed stages - germinal (0-2 weeks since egg fertilisation), embryonic (3-8 weeks) and fetal (9 weeks till birth).
+[**Prenatal development**](https://en.wikipedia.org/wiki/Prenatal_development) has clear biological milestones, and occurs through neatly timed steps - germinal (0-2 weeks since egg fertilisation), embryonic (3-8 weeks) and fetal (9 weeks till birth).
 This is possible thanks to genetic pathways that activate at specific times and trigger morphological changes[^9].
 However, **staged-like progression occurs postnatally too**.
-Reflexes, sleep, vision, hearing and habituation all change across the first years, but their progression is **not at all seamless**.
-For example, active sleep characterized by rapid eye movements (REM) replaces newborns' quiet sleep[^10], transient reflexes such as primitive reflexes stop occurring[^11], and visual acuity quickly superseeds blurry, colour-blind vision[^12].
+Reflexes, sleep, vision, hearing and habituation all change across the first years, but their progression is not at all seamless.
+For example, active sleep characterized by rapid eye movements (REM) replaces newborns' quiet sleep[^10], transient reflexes such as primitive reflexes stop occurring[^11], and visual acuity quickly supersedes blurry, colour-blind vision[^12].

 [^9]: D. Rice, S. Jr. Barone, (2000), "Critical periods of vulnerability for the developing nervous system: evidence from humans and animal models", *Environ Health Perspect,* 108 Suppl 3(Suppl 3):511-33. doi: 10.1289/ehp.00108s3511.